Sinead-CYF/Landing-Page/README.markdown

 ### Aims: :dart:

-- Any landing page for a product or business
+- Create a landing page for a product or business, demonstrating knowledge of HTML5 & CSS.

 ### Tools: :toolbox:

 - HTML5
 - CSS3

+### Room for improvement: :balance_scale:

+- Create React App
+- Use Materialise
+- More modern UI